-When I started Blogging I never thought that it will turn into a Profitable Business but in the beginning of my journey I had made a lot of mistakes you should never do when starting a blog.
+When I started Blogging I never thought that it will turn into a Profitable Business but at the beginning of my journey, I had made a lot of mistakes you should never do when starting a blog.

-1. Do NOT start your blog on a free website
+1. Do NOT Start on a Free Platform

 What most of the blogger do is that they start their blogging career with a free blog.
 They think as their blog will grow they will have a custom domain name as well as hosting.

-This is one of the biggest mistake they do.
+This is one of the biggest mistakes they do.

 I can appreciate that starting a blog for “free” sounds appealing, but please understand that there’s no such thing as a free lunch in this world.

 There are some things you should understand that :

 - Free blogs usually have slower speeds

 - It’s hard to run advertisements on free blogs (making it difficult to make money)